Dream Extreme Oreo Cheesecake

 • Transfer the cheesecake to the preheated oven and bake it for 60 minutes.
 It should be just slightly wobbly in the center but puffy and settled on the sides.

 • Turn off the oven and crack open the door.
-Cool the cheesecake completely oven in the open oven.
+Cool the cheesecake completely in the oven.

 • Once completely cooled, remove the cake from the oven and refrigerate for at least 5-6 hours.
 Run a butter knife around the edges to release the cake from the pan.
 Store in the fridge until ready to assemble.